The Block and the Bullet Continue to Move Compressing the Spring

 I was thinking of sing F=-kx, but then I don't know how to find F? for the block.

 When you say start up you mean the KE that I calculated correct?
-If so then F=KE, sooo
+If so then F=KE, sooook so the block starts off with some KE.
+Where does that KE end up?

 KE=-k*x